-- KidsHealth — This site includes information on children’s health and parenting.
+- KidsHealth — Includes information on children’s health and parenting.

 - March of Dimes – Helps moms have full-term pregnancies and healthy babies.

 - National Fatherhood Initiative – Increases involvement of fathers to improve the lives of children.

 - Search Institute — An independent nonprofit organization whose mission is to provide leadership, knowledge, and resources to promote healthy children, youth, and communities.

 - Supporting Emotional Needs of the Gifted (SENG) — Focuses primarily on the adults in the lives of gifted children.
 SENG provides information on identification, guidance, and effective ways to live and work with gifted individuals.

-- US Department of Education — See featured items for parents including Back to School Checklist, Helping Your Child, Tips for Parents, and many others.
+- US Department of Education — See featured items for parents including Back to School Checklist, Helping Your Child, Tips for Parents, and others.

 - Your Child: Development and Behavior Resources — University of Michigan website that guides parents through the tangle of Internet information on kids’ development and behavior.

 - ZERO TO THREE: National Center for Infants, Toddlers, and Families – Provides parents, professionals, and policymakers the knowledge to nuture early development.